-18. HEALTH AND WELLBEING LEAVE
+22. HEALTH AND WELLBEING LEAVE

-- (k) The Employer is committed to ensuring that employees have appropriate support in relation to any issues which are affecting their ability to work.
-Employee assistance may be required in various situations including, but not limited to: domestic violence or any issues that arise which are outside normal leave entitlements. - (1) The parties to this agreement recognise that employees sometimes face situations in their personal life that may affect their attendance or performance at work.
-Therefore the Employer is committed to providing support to staff that experience these impacts and agrees to consult with an Employee experiencing impacts referred to in this clause. - (m) Employees will be able to access five (5) days special leave per annum for situations relating to domestic violence or family crisis by providing a leave form to the Manager. - (n) The five days special leave will not accrue from one year till the next and it will become available to employees from the 1st July each year. - (o) An Employee experiencing family violence may after their consultation and agreement, be referred to organisation specialists in counselling and support. - (p) At the discretion of the Chief Executive Officer, leave pursuant to this clause may be granted without an Employee's personal leave entitlements first being exhausted.
+- (a) The Employer is committed to ensuring that employees have appropriate support in relation to any issues which are affecting their ability to work.
+Employee assistance may be required in various situations including, but not limited to: domestic violence or any issues that arise which are outside normal leave entitlements. - (b) The parties to this agreement recognise that employees sometimes face situations in their personal life that may affect their attendance or performance at work.
+Therefore the Employer is committed to providing support to staff that experience these impacts and agrees to consult with an Employee experiencing impacts referred to in this clause. - (c) Where employees are experiencing reproductive health matters the employer will assess flexibility options with the employee, noting that options must align with organisational requirements.

+- (d) In addition to Family and Domestic Violence Leave, Employees will be able to access five (5) days special leave per annum for situations relating to personal domestic violence or family crisis by providing a leave form to the Manager. - (e) The five days special leave will not accrue from one year till the next and it will become available to employees from the 1st July each year. - (f) An Employee experiencing family violence may after their consultation and agreement, be referred to organisation specialists in counselling and support. - (g) At the discretion of the Chief Executive Officer, leave pursuant to this clause may be granted without an Employee's personal leave entitlements first being exhausted. - (h) Evidence required is as per the National Employment Standards (NES).

-19. FIRST AID CERTIFICATES
+23. FIRST AID CERTIFICATES